-During the COVID-19 emergency, the Wonderlic assessment required for admission and the First Institute Scholarship is temporarily suspended during the pandemic.
+During the COVID-19 emergency, the Wonderlic assessment required for admission is temporarily suspended during the pandemic.
 The Performance Scholarship student document submission period has temporarily changed during the pandemic to 30 days after a student's exit interview or the date of the letter that is sent to the student if they are unable to attend an exit interview in person.
 This amendment is effective March 16, 2020 until emergency declarations from the state and federal government are rescinded.